The cohomological Hall algebra of a preprojective algebra: Yangians and shuffle algebras

 \section{Yangians and shuffle algebras}

 From this point on we have several miscellaneous sections.
-For any quiver $Q$ without edge-loops, and $A=\CH$, in this section, we show there is a map from the Yangian to the (twisted) shuffle algebra.
-As will be shown in \S~\ref{sec:Yangian_action}, this map is injective.
+For any quiver $Q$ without edge-loops, and $A$ is the Chow group with $\bbQ$-coefficients, in this section, we show there is a map from the Yangian to the (twisted) shuffle algebra.
+This map will be further studied in \S~\ref{sec:Yangian_action}.

-Through out this section, we assume the quiver $Q$ has no edge-loops.
+Throughout this section, we assume the quiver $Q$ has no edge-loops.
 We assume the $T$-action has the same weights as in Remark \ref{rmk:weights}.